 Love what you do.
-If you don’t, you’re just giving yourself additional headache and stress.
+If you don’t, you’re just giving yourself additional headaches and stress.

 When you start your travel blog, prepare to invest your energy, time and money into it.
-But the rewards and growth when you’ve grown your blog is worth it all.
+But the rewards and growth when you’ve grown your blog are worth it all.